 Keeping data in multiple repositories is good practice since it allows for quicker, more reliable data recovery after a disaster.
 Note that it’s not quite the same as data backup, which focuses on creating backups of historical data.
 Rather, data replication creates replicas of your business-critical data and stores it across your network to protect it from cyber attacks.

 Disaster recovery services—including mass data recovery—are, of course, central to any business continuity plan, but they are especially important when it comes to protecting your business from cyber attacks.
-Compromised data may be lost, corrupted, or contaminated with ransomware, rendering it unusable.
+Compromised data may be lost, corrupted, or contaminated with ransomware or malicious software, rendering it unusable.

 The nature of most business’s data today is rarely centralized as it was in days past.
 As such, a system of firewalls and perimeter defenses—the traditional “castle and moat” approach—is no longer sufficient for modern cybersecurity needs.
 You can’t conceivably draw a moat around each point of data, and even if you could, any breach in one would lead to compromised systems across your organization.

-Zero trust data security is far better suited to present-day applications since it verifies users and controls access at every point within your network, not just on the outside perimeter.
+Zero trust data security is far better suited to present-day applications since it verifies users and controls access to critical functions at every point within your network, not just on the outside perimeter.
 This process allows threats to be identified faster, expediting recovery after an attack while mitigating its overall impact.

-Integrating Zero-Trust Data Security into your business continuity and disaster recovery plan is a highly effective way to mitigate damage from cyber attacks in the future.
+Integrating Zero Trust Data and Security solutions into your business continuity and disaster recovery plan is a highly effective way to mitigate damage from cyber attacks in the future.
 Security protocols that extend to every facet of your network and account for the interdependencies of your systems allow for faster recovery in the event of a disaster.
 In addition, insider attacks are less likely to be carried out successfully, saving your organization the costs of unplanned downtime.